Job Interview Thank-You Letter Examples

 When to Send a Thank-You Letter

-A good guideline is to send the letter within 24 hours.
+A good guideline is to send the letter within 24 hours of the interview.

 Delaying serves no helpful purpose and increases the likelihood that you will forget to write the note.
 Also, delay too long, and the company may make a decision before you have the chance to make one last positive impression.